gottacatchenall/ms_false_negatives/README.md

 issue of label class imbalance, meaning there are far more non-interactions than interactions in data.
 A full treatment of the importance of class-balance is outside the scope of this paper, but is explored in-depth in @Poisot2022GuiPre.
+Further we see, if anything, gradual decline in the performance of the model until we reach very high FNR levels (i.e. $p_{fn} > 0.7$).
+This is consistent with other recent work [@Gupta2023HowMan], although it must be considered that the empircal data on which these models are trained already are almost certain to already contain false-negatives.

 Although these ML models are surprisingly performant at link prediction given their simplicity, there have been several major developments in applying